Finite-dimensional Jacobian algebras: Finiteness and tameness: Cluster theories

 \subsection{$\mathbf{\g}$-finiteness and $\mathbf{\g}$-tameness}

-Since $\g$-fans reflect many features of algebras, numerous papers have been devoted to studying $\g$-fans (see e.g.\ \cite{AHIKM22,AHIKM23,As21,DIJ19,HY25a}).
+The $\g$-fan associated with any finite-dimensional algebra effectively illustrates mutations of $2$-term silting complexes, reflecting many properties of the corresponding Hasse quiver \cite{AIR14}.
+Thus, many papers have been devoted to studying $\g$-fans (see e.g.\ \cite{AHIKM22,AHIKM23,As21,DIJ19,HY25a}).
 Following this approach, the notions of $\g$-finiteness and $\g$-tameness were examined in \cite{AsIy24,AY23}.
 In this subsection, we prepare some preliminaries for the proofs of our results in Section \ref{4p5IXJsU8vuj}.

 For $X\in\twopresilt(\Lambda)$, the cone spanned by the $\g$-vectors of indecomposable direct summands of $X$ is denoted by $C(X)$, that is,